colinjennings/KPCA-Denoising/README.md

 # DiffusionMRIDenoisingKPCA
 "SNR-enhanced diffusion MRI with structure-preserving low-rank denoising in reproducing kernel Hilbert spaces"

-We exploit nonlinear redundancy of the dMRI data by means of kernel principal component analysis (KPCA), a nonlinear generalization of PCA to reproducing kernel Hilbert spaces.
+We exploit the nonlinear redundancy of the dMRI data by means of kernel principal component analysis (KPCA), a nonlinear generalization of PCA to reproducing kernel Hilbert spaces.
 By mapping the signal to a high-dimensional space, a higher level of redundant information is exploited, thereby enabling better denoising than linear PCA.
 We implement KPCA with a Gaussian kernel, with parameters automatically selected from knowledge of the noise statistic.

 Use: